 This year marks the inaugural BIOTOPIA Fest at Munich's new natural history museum — BIOTOPIA at Nymphenburg Palace.
 The central theme of the event is "Hautnah — Stoff der Zukunft" ('Skin Close — Fabric of the Future') and looks at the future of biomaterials, the body and bio-fashion.

-I have been invited to give a Polyphonic Futures workshop at "Hautnah" on the theme ""Collecture Futuring on Silk and Body Interfaces".
+I have been commissioned to give a Polyphonic Futures workshop at "Hautnah" on the theme ""Collecture Futuring on Silk and Body Interfaces".
 This transdisciplinary workshop will take place with a diverse set of selected participants in one of the oldest parts of the Nymphenburg Palace — the Johannissaal in the "Johannis-Brunnturm".

 The call for participation is now open, please see more information below.